jaestevan/dynamics-365-extensions/README.md

 ## Comments?
 Suggestions?

-Any comment, ping me on twitter: @jaestevan
+* Comment? ping me on twitter: @jaestevan(https://twitter.com/jaestevan)

-Improvements?
-Send a pull request.
+* Improvements?
+Clone (https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or Fork (https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks) + Pull Request (https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)

-## DISCLAIMER:
+# DISCLAIMER:

 These files are provided as-is and no guarantee implicit or explicit is given.
 I know the formatting is not perfect, but is good enough for me to get a quick look on files directly from N++.
-If you have any improvement feel free to send a pull request.
+I keep updating it constantly so be sure you came and get the last version often.